-- Positive and sustained progress in children’s emotional wellbeing and general functioning.
+Positive and sustained progress in children’s emotional wellbeing, mental health and general functioning.

 The children at Gloucester House make sustained good progress, compared to previous educational placements for them.
 This is evidenced by the fact that more than 85% of the children were making no or limited progress in two or more academic areas and all were significantly underachieving in personal, social and emotional development, prior to admission.

 Ofsted said “Pupils make strong progress across most subjects.”
 “Pupils achieve well in a range of areas of the curriculum and make strong gains in their personal skills”

 During their time at Gloucester House achievement for children is good and rapidly improving.
 Academic Progress in 2017-18 compared to National Expectations shows that;

 •100% of children making nationally expected rates of progress or better in at least one area and 75% of children making nationally expected rates of progress or better in four or more areas.